DeeMcCart/CI_PP5_Jeweller/README_Features.md

 <details><summary>Enquiry/ feedback form</summary><img src="./docs/readme_images/f12-feedback-form.png"></details>

-This satisfies the user requirements SO_15 Extend the walkthrough models, and SO_17 SEO (as the About pages can also be used to build text strings which can be picked up by search engines); RU_07 Raise product enquiries on site; and FTU_01-05 Navigability.
+This satisfies the user requirements SO_15 Extend the walkthrough models, and SO_17 SEO (as the About pages can also be used to build text strings which can be picked up by search engines); SO_17 Tailor messages on About page to become closer to customers; RU_07 Raise product enquiries on site; and FTU_01-05 Navigability.

 ### F13 CREATE SHOPPING BASKET (INCLUDING SIZING AND PERSONALISATION)
 Jewellery site users can create a shopping basket.
 The starting point is always a product detail page; from there the user has a quantity input, and an 'add to basket' button.